HA Links and Backup Links

 The HA1 link is used to exchange hellos, heartbeats, and HA state information, and management plane sync for routing, and User-ID information.
 The firewalls also use this link to synchronize configuration changes with its peer.
 The HA1 link is a Layer 3 link and requires an IP address.

 ICMP is used to exchange heartbeats between HA peers.

 Ports used for HA1—TCP port 28769 and 28260 for clear text communication; port 28 for encrypted communication (SSH over TCP).

 If you enable encryption on the HA1 link, you can also Refresh HA1 SSH Keys and Configure Key Options.

 The HA2 link is used to synchronize sessions, forwarding tables, IPSec security associations and ARP tables between firewalls in an HA pair.
 Data flow on the HA2 link is always unidirectional (except for the HA2 keep-alive); it flows from the active or active-primary firewall to the passive or active-secondary firewall.
 The HA2 link is a Layer 2 link, and it uses ether type 0x7261 by default.

 Ports used for HA2—The HA data link can be configured to use either IP (protocol number 99) or UDP (port 29281) as the transport, and thereby allow the HA data link to span subnets.

 Provide redundancy for the HA1 and the HA2 links.
-In-band ports are used as backup links for both HA1 and HA2.
+In-band ports can be used for backup links for both HA1 and HA2 connections when dedicated backup links are not available.
 Consider the following guidelines when configuring backup HA links: